toupiefolle/mad-spinning-top/_pages/about.md

 2019) for publication.
-He is a member of the *[Radical Philosophy](https://www.radicalphilosophy.com)* editorial collective, a visiting researcher at King's College London Department of Digital Humanities, and is an [independent web developer](https://danielnemenyi.net/).
+He is a member of the *[Radical Philosophy](https://www.radicalphilosophy.com)* editorial collective, a visiting researcher at King's College London Department of Digital Humanities, and an [independent web developer](https://danielnemenyi.net/).
 He built this website.

 **Contact:** latoupiefolle.org@gmail.com